cubeastic/git_commit_count_in_repo/README.md

 3. Place all the repos you want to check inside a text file and enter the name of the file inside config.xml in "repos_file" field.

-4. Enter the time frame you want to check in months, e.g 3.
+4. Enter the time frame you want to check in months, from date / to date.